solar-saillor/BitName/README.md

 ### 3. Update

 Once a BitName is registered, its owner can update its owner address and mapped txid.
-All that is needed is an update transaction in the blockchain that has an op_return output containing a message in the following format, similar to that of the registration message:
+All that is needed is an update transaction in the blockchain that has an `OP_RETURN` output containing a message in the following format, similar to that of the registration message:

 ```
 OP_RETURN 1LX1b3YmwdE82kMPE291TCUsBErQ7sSfRJ [new owner address] [new mapped txid] [BitName]